 Accounting and Payroll

 Before long, he had more projects than he could handle.
 And that led to paperwork.
 At first, it was just subcontractors and 1099s, but then the business got so big and so busy that we eventually took on a couple employees and that led to W-2s and 941s and weekly payroll processing.
 As luck would have it, Teddy seemed to have perfect timing yet again.
-He started with a small W-2/1099 preparation software company, and then right around the time we hired our first employee, they came out with a payroll software product.
+He started with a small W-2 1099 software company, and then right around the time we hired our first employee, they came out with a payroll software product.
+To be honest, I’m not sure if they are the best or the cheapest–seemed plenty cheap to me–but just a note to look into one of these companies.

 Reliable Help and Team Building